History of the University of Virginia: The university's first president

-Jefferson, ever the skeptic of central authority and bureaucracy, had originally decided that the University of Virginia would have no President.
-Rather, this power was to be shared by a Rector and a Board of Visitors.
+Jefferson, ever the skeptic of central authority and bureaucracy, had originally decided that the University of Virginia would have no president.
+Rather, this power was to be shared by a rector and a board of visitors.
 As the 19th century waned, it became obvious this cumbersome arrangement was incapable of adequately handling the many administrative and fundraising tasks that had become necessary to support the growing University.

-In 1904, Edwin Alderman resigned as President of Tulane University to take the same position at the University of Virginia.
+In 1904, Edwin Alderman resigned as president of Tulane University to take the same position at the University of Virginia.
 As the university's first president, he embarked on a number of reforms for both the university and the state of Virginia's public educational systems in general.
 A reform specific to the University of Virginia was one of the first school-sponsored financial aid programs in all of higher learning and, though primitive by today's standards, it included a loan provision for needy men who were unable to pay.
 Initially controversial and opposed by many at what had become a very traditional school, Alderman's progressive ideas stood the test of time.
 He remains the longest-tenured president in the university's history, having served for twenty-six years until his death in 1931.
-Alderman Library was named in his honor, though the library was later renamed to Shannon Library due to Alderman's associations with eugenics.
+Alderman Library was named in his honor, though it was later renamed to Shannon Library due to Alderman's associations with eugenics.